Tommy Duckworth: 1992–2000

-2011-2013
+2011–2013

 Tommy returns to the street on 28 March 2011, having been travelling after disagreements with the Hortons and is unaware of Jack's recent death.
 He became good friends with Tyrone Dobbs (Alan Halsall), who agreed to take him in as a lodger and gives him a job at the garage.
 Tommy soon establishes himself as a ladies' man, flirting with Sophie Webster (Brooke Vincent), Sian Powers (Sacha Parkinson) and Tina McIntyre (Michelle Keegan).
-He later has a row with Kevin Webster (Michael Le Vell) over flirting with Sophie and again tries to flirt with Sian, things end badly however, Sophie confronts Tommy about trying to steal her girlfriend.
+He later has a row with Kevin Webster (Michael Le Vella) over flirting with Sophie and again tries to flirt with Sian, things end badly however, Sophie confronts Tommy about trying to steal her girlfriend.

 In April 2011, Tommy, Jason Grimshaw (Ryan Thomas) and Tyrone agree to a bet that he could have a fling with Sian, so he offers to teach her to drive and tries to kiss her but she refuses and gets out of the car, she returns home and tells Sophie.
 The next day, Sophie goes over to Tommy and demands to know why he tried to kiss Sian when he knew she was a lesbian, he tells her he made a bet with Jason.
 Sophie's sister, Rosie Webster (Helen Flanagan), hears this and demands answers from Jason, who tries to tell her it was a bet but she dumps him.
-Rosie, attempting to show Tommy's true colours, she seduces him and tells him to undress and wait for her in the meantime she calls Jason who arrived and caught Tommy in his boxer shorts following this Tommy is forced to roam the streets in his underwear despite this he and Jason remain friends.
+Rosie, attempting to show Tommy's true colors, she seduces him and tells him to undress and wait for her in the meantime she calls Jason who arrived and caught Tommy in his boxer shorts following this Tommy is forced to roam the streets in his underwear despite this he and Jason remain friends.
 Eventually, following Rosie and Jason's reconciliation, Tommy gets back in the Websters' good books when he rescues Kevin from an accident at the garage in which he is crushed underneath a car (Tyrone had damaged the car ramp that Kevin was using at the time).

-Tommy meets Amber Kalirai (Nikki Patel) in July 2011 and begins to flirt with her but after catching him making his move on Tina, she dumps him, while he denies that they were even together.
+Tommy meets Amber Kalirai (Nikki Patel) in July 2011 and begins to flirt with her, but after catching him making his move on Tina, she dumps him, while he denies that they were even together.
 When Matt Carter (Oliver Mellor) began dating Tina in August 2011, a jealous Tommy began trying to split them up to no avail.
-When Tina dums Matt after coming to the conclusion that he is embarrassed by her job as a barmaid.
+When Tina dumps Matt after coming to the conclusion that he is embarrassed by her job as a barmaid.
 Tina and Tommy grow closer.
-In February 2012, Stella Price (Michelle Collins) begins to notice how Tommy acts around Tina so Stella tells Tina how Tommy feels about her but neither of them want to discuss their feelings.
-Tommy then thinks that Tina only wants to be friends and Tina sees him flirting with a female customer at the garage.
-As Tina goes to discuss their feelings with Tommy and possibly start to date each other, Tommy kisses the woman and Tina sees them kiss.
-Tommy says hello but Tina is broken-hearted.
+In February 2012, Stella Price (Michelle Collins) begins to notice how Tommy acts around Tina, so Stella tells Tina how Tommy feels about her, but neither of them wants to discuss their feelings.
+Tommy then thinks that Tina only wants to be friends, and Tina sees him flirting with a female customer at the garage.
+As Tina goes to discuss their feelings with Tommy and possibly start to date each other, Tommy kisses the woman, and Tina sees them kiss.
+Tommy says hello, but Tina is broken-hearted.